platformio/platformio-docs/core/userguide/account/cmd_update.rst

 You can omit these options and enter them later in update Wizard.

-.. program:: platformio account register
+.. program:: pio account register

 .. option::
     --username, -u